-Mantu’s Election Rigging Confession Personal to Him – PDP — Nigeria Today
+Mantu’s election rigging confession personal to him – PDP — Nigeria Today

 “In the PDP, candidates are issued with the party’s Code of Conduct containing the basic rules of electioneering engagements.

-“There is nowhere in these rules of engagement where candidates or party members are directed to rig elections on behalf of the party.
+“There is nowhere in this rules of engagement where candidates or party members are directed to rig elections on behalf of the party.

-“It will therefore be misplaced for anybody, including the APC, to surmise that Senator Mantu, in the said confession of rigging, acted on behalf of the PDP.
+“It will therefore be misplaced for anybody, including the APC, to surmise that Sen Mantu, in the said confession of rigging, acted on behalf of the PDP.

-“After all, in 2007, Mantu lost his own senatorial election.
-What, then, happened to his rigging machinery if he could not deliver himself?’’
-Ologbodinyan countered.
+“After all, in 2007, Sen Mantu lost his own senatorial election.
+What, then, happened to his rigging machinery, if he could not deliver himself.’’
+He explained.

-He urged the APC to manage its “failures in party administration” and other problems that have affected the nation and Nigerians negatively.
+Ologbondiyan urged the APC to manage its failures in party administration and other problems that has affected the nation and Nigerians negatively.

-The post Mantu’s Election Rigging Confession Personal to Him – PDP appeared first on SIGNAL.
+The post Mantu’s election rigging confession personal to him – PDP appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share